 “But that is why you’re here isn’t it?”
 She said, with a half-smile, “A graduate.
 Historian.
 An Intellectual.
 You came looking for answers, didn’t you?
 You want to know what happened that blew the best kept secret of mankind—magic.”

-Had she peered into my mind and holistically assessed the essence of my soul?
+Had she peered into my mind and read the secret of my soul?
 Could she look into my past and see the years of painstaking work I had done to get to where I stood now?
-I had no friends, girlfriend, or social life—only a sharp mind and an insatiable curiosity that kept me incessantly in the library poring over information of this absurd world of dragons and flying broomsticks.
-I had discovered startling gaps in our collection of knowledge, things that could have been easily overlooked if you weren’t looking for them.
-The Inevitable War—that took place between the magical and muggle realms fifty years ago had no recorded cause.
+I had no friends, girlfriend, or social life—only a sharp mind and a curiosity too insatiable to be anything but a vice.
+I was obsessed with the world of dragons and broomsticks and unfathomable mystery, a world to which I did not and would not ever belong.
+Still, this did not stop me from lates nights in the library poring over texts ranging from the likes of Nicholas Flamel to Albus Dumbledore to Harry Potter himself.
+It was I, perhaps, that had discovered a startling gap in mankind’s collection of knowledge, a crack in the glass wall that could have been easily overlooked if you weren’t out looking for it.
+The Inevitable War—which took place between the magical and muggle realms fifty years ago—had no recorded cause.
 Tell me everything that happened, I said.
 The war—no, no the war was the end.
 I want to know everything that led to it.
-I want to know every instance, accident, revelation that resulted in the precise calculations of the downward spiral.
+I want to know every instance, accident, revelation that caused the precise calculations of the downward spiral.
 I want to know your life, Ms. Weasley.
 I want to know you.
 All of you.
 Each and every broken piece of history that I can preserve is a step towards building a better future, and— no, that’s bullshit.
 That’s what I told the guys at the security clearance.
 The truth is that I have no noble reason for knowing.
 I’ll keep your secrets.
 I just want to know.

 “How did you survive?”